ENV 840a/LAW 21754 (In Person) / 2020-2021

 Fall 2020: M,W, 10:00-11:20, Burke Aud

 This course examines the scientific, economic, legal, political, institutional, and historic underpinnings of climate change and the related policy challenge of developing the energy system needed to support a prosperous and sustainable modern society.
 Particular attention is given to analyzing the existing framework of treaties, law, regulations, and policy—and the incentives they have created—which have done little over the past several decades to change the world’s trajectory with regard to the build-up of greenhouse gas emissions in the atmosphere.
 What would a twenty-first-century policy framework that is designed to deliver a sustainable energy future and a successful response to climate change look like?
 How would such a framework address issues of equity?
 How might incentives be structured to engage the business community and deliver the innovation needed in many domains?
 While designed as a lecture course, class sessions are highly interactive.
-Self-scheduled examination or paper option.
+Self-scheduled examination.